 Brown County Resident Well-Being

-Felt social distancing for slowing the spread was "very or extremely important."
+Percentage of respondents who felt social distancing for slowing the spread was "very or extremely important."

-Felt their personal risk of catching the virus was "medium, high or very high."
+Percentage of respondents who felt their personal risk of catching the virus was "medium, high or very high."

 These are individuals, businesses, or organizations that deserve to be recognized for their continued efforts to build community, share kindness, and restore hope during this time of uncertainty.
 Submit your Well-Being Hero stories by emailing us at email@example.com.